klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 Proof of personal service shall consist of a written admission of the party served, or the official return of the server, or the affidavit of the party serving, containing a statement of the date, place, and manner of service.
 If the service is made by:

-- (a) Ordinary mail. – Proof shall consist of an affidavit of the person mailing stating the facts showing compliance with **§7 of this Rule.**
+- (a) Ordinary mail. – Proof shall consist of an affidavit of the person mailing stating the facts showing compliance with Section 7 of this Rule.

 - (b) Registered mail. – Proof shall be made by the affidavit mentioned above and the registry receipt issued by the mailing office.
 The registry return card shall be filed immediately upon its receipt by the sender, or in lieu thereof, the unclaimed letter together with the certified or sworn copy of the notice given by the postmaster to the addressee.